openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 then:

--  The type of the object reference expression must be a nullish type based on an array type or on the *Record* type; a compile-time error occurs otherwise.
+-  The type of the object reference expression must be a nullish type based on an array type, or on the *Record* type; a compile-time error occurs otherwise.
 -  The object reference expression must be checked to evaluate to nullish value; if it does, then the entire *indexingExpression* equals *undefined*.

-If no '?.' is present in an indexing expression, then the type of object reference expression must be an array type or on the *Record* type; a compile-time error occurs otherwise.
+If no '?.' is present in an indexing expression, then the type of object reference expression must be an array type, or the *Record* type; a compile-time error occurs otherwise.

 .. index::